alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

-# HP-16C Compiler and VoyagerC
+# HP-16C VoyagerC Compiler and Saturnine Assembler

-This project is a compiler that translates VoyagerC, a C-based high-level language, into HP-16C "assembly" keystroke programming.
+VoyagerC is a compiler to translate Clang-supported high-level languages (including C, C++, and Objective-C) into HP-16C "assembly" keystroke programming using a custom LLVM backend.
+Saturnine is an assembler to assemble a HP-16C-manual-based assembly programming language into printable text or into .16c format for loading directly into the JRPN 16C simulator.

 ## Description

-The HP-16C Compiler allows users to write programs in VoyagerC and compile them into plaintext for typing into the HP-16C calculator or into the .16c format to be run on the JRPN HP-16C simulator.
 The HP-16C is a computer scientist's calculator produced from 1982 until 1989.
 It is still highly regarded and sought after by assembly programmers.
-This project aims to provide a user-friendly way to extend the usefulness of the HP-16C by allowing users to write programs in a C-like language and compile them into HP-16C keystroke programming.
+This project aims to provide a user-friendly way to extend the usefulness of the HP-16C by allowing users to write programs in high-level languages and compile them into HP-16C keystroke programming.

 ## Philosophy
-There are two potential paths for this project:

-1. **Create a Compiler to Use the HP-16C as a General-Purpose Computer**
-2. **Create a Compiler to Extend the Usefulness of the HP-16C as a Calculator**

-These two goals are quite different.
-Using the HP-16C as a general-purpose computer would require developing a hyper-optimized compiler capable of handling a wide range of C programs.
-The HP-16C has a total of 203 bytes of user accessible combined program and data memory.
-While this isn't impossible—consider the niche of Boot Sector Programs, which aim to create programs with a maximum size of 510 bytes (many impressive games have been made within this constraint, [check out these examples](https://gist.github.com/XlogicX/8204cf17c432cc2b968d138eb639494e))—running general-purpose programs on the HP-16C would mean programming in less than half that space.
-This is an extraordinarily challenging task and serves no practical purpose.

-**The HP-16C is a calculator,** and it should be used as such.
-Therefore, the goal of this project is to extend the usefulness of the HP-16C as a calculator.
-This means creating a compiler that can handle complex programs that are specifically useful for its intended purpose - calculating!

-VoyagerC is a C-like language designed specifically for the HP-16C calculator.
-It is not a full implementation of the C programming language, but a subset tailored for the HP-16C.
-VoyagerC provides a wide range of functions optimized for the HP-16C, allowing programmers to use traditional higher-level paradigms such as if/else if/else control logic, for and while loops, and functions.
-It is intended to be used with the HP-16C Compiler to write programs that can be compiled into HP-16C keystroke programming.
+This project initially started as a C-based custom programming language designed around the HP-16C.
+This is where the name "VoyagerC" comes from.
+After completing the Saturnine Assembler, I started to do more research into complilers and realized that using Clang and LLVM had many advantages over writing my own language and compiler from scratch.
+Specifically:
+- Clang already has full support for the entire C, C++, Objective-C, and Objective-C++ langauges, as well as many other languages which use Clang IL as on the backend.
+- LLVM has decades of optimizations that would be impossible for me to implement on my own in a short time period.
+This is very important for the HP-16C which has a tiny combined 203 Bytes of program and data memory.
+- Clang and LLVM are used extensively in industry.
+Gaining experience with these tools would give me a leg-up in the job market that writing my own compiler from scratch would not.

+In short, Clang and LLVM allow me to compile many different languages into HP-16C keystroke programming with far more optimization than I would be able to implement on my own.
+This will result in a far more optimized compiler and will give me real world experience with tools used in industry.
+This is the direction that I will go in.

 ## Roadmap